Frederik3DAT/fpsmath-docs/docs/commands/overview.md

 These may be nested.
 Example: `[parameter1 <parameter2\>]` means that the input is optional, but if you provide parameter1 then parameter2 is required. `[parameter...]` means that input is optional, and that the input can be any number of parameters.

 :::tip
-Dont worry about memorising this as its on top of all of the command pages
+Don't worry about memorizing this as its on top of all of the command pages
 :::